 solution preparation, homeopathic medicinals, and drug dispensing.
 Potential employers

 Students will not be permitted in clinical until the following conditions have been met:

 - A completed health record is on file.

 - American Heart Association BLS CPR and Introduction to Health and Wellness must be taken concurrently with or prior to Pharmacy Technician 101.

 - A Criminal Record Check must be completed upon entrance into the Pharmacy Technician 102 course, and students should be aware that results could affect clinical experiences.
-During enrollment, any official change or the initiation of any governmental proceeding affecting the information revealed by the required criminal background check must be reported immediately by the student to the director of the program.
+During enrollment, any official change or the initiation of any governmental proceeding affecting the information revealed by the required criminal background check must be reported immediately by the student to the coordinator of the program.
 Students need to be aware that Criminal Record Check results may have an effect on their employment opportunities and their ability to obtain certification.

 To graduate from the Pharmacy Technician Program, students must not only meet the academic standards of the college, but in addition, must achieve a grade of "C" or better in each Pharmacy Technician course and the Cardiopulmonary Resuscitation/ First Aid course.